troychaplin/storybook-starter/docs/GUTENBERG.md

 npm install your-component-library
 ```

-After installing, the library provides:
+After installing, the library provides JS/CSS assets via `node_modules`.
+WordPress-specific PHP and theme.json files must be **copied into your theme** — they cannot be loaded from `node_modules` at runtime since that directory does not exist on production servers.

+### Published package structure

 ```
 node_modules/your-component-library/